AyushVerma2/surfer/README.md

 Surfer provides a standalone reference implementation of an Data Ecosystem Agent with the following capabilities:

-- Storage API for asset data according to DEP7
+- Storage API for storing asset data according to DEP7
 - Meta API for serving Asset Metadata according to DEP15
 - Market API for serving as an Data Marketplace backend